KasianenkoViacheslavMiki/docker-streamlink-recorder/README.md

 ## Description

 This is a Docker Container to record a livestream.
-It uses the official [Python Image](https://hub.docker.com/_/python) with the Tag *bullseye*  , installs [streamlink](https://github.com/streamlink/streamlink) and uses the Script [streamlink-recorder.sh](https://raw.githubusercontent.com/lauwarm/docker-streamlink-recorder/main/streamlink-recorder.sh) to periodically check if the stream is live.
+It uses the official [Python Image](https://hub.docker.com/_/python) with the Tag *bullseye*  , installs [streamlink](https://github.com/streamlink/streamlink) and record streams

 ## Usage